 Two Political Parties now supporting/promoting the Public Banking Proposal.
 The PBFI who have been promoting the establishment of a system of Public Banks in Ireland since 2013 is delighted that two Political Parties, Sinn Fein and the Green Party are now supporting and promoting variants of this initiative.
 The PBFI and the Savings Bank Foundation for International Co-operation (SBFIC) introduced …Read more »

 Fast-tracking TiSA: Stealth Block to Monetary Reform Posted on June 11, 2015 by Ellen Brown It is well enough that the people of the nation do not understand our banking and monetary system, for if they did, I believe there would be a revolution before tomorrow morning. …Read more »

 The Central Bank of Ireland; Public or Private?
 Working in the public interest?
 In 1939 Seán T O’Kelly was appointed Minister of Finance.
 He secured the passing of The Central Bank Act1942.
 On July 17th 1942, at the fifth and final stage of the Dáil debate on the “Central Banking Bill”, he argued that the owner of the credit …Read more »

-‘Our’ Celtic Tiger or the ECB’s Balloon? • Enabling the transfer of the fiscal and budgeting powers of Ireland, Greece, Spain & Portugal to the EU, the ECB instructed the Central Banks in all four countries to increase credit creation to extraordinary levels (over 20% p.a. from 2004).
+‘Our’ Celtic Tiger or the ECB’s Balloon? • Enabling the transfer of the fiscal and budgeting powers of Ireland, Greece, Spain & Portugal to the EU, the ECB told the Central Banks in all four countries to increase credit creation to extraordinary levels (over 20% p.a. from 2004).
 This created an artificial economic boom. • The rest of Europe had …Read more »

 The Public Banking Forum of Ireland (PBFI) – Briefing Document 4-2015